What is the history of Red Trouser Day

-Our founder Paul Finch was diagnosed with stage 3 nearly 4 colorectal cancer with probable secondary to lung in Jan 2014.
-As a result of his treatment at the Royal Marsden, he overturned a 10% chance of making it 5 years to 99% full recovery without major life changing bowel surgery with thanks to the expertise of the teams at the Royal Marsden.
+Our founder Paul Finch was diagnosed with stage 4 colorectal cancer with probable secondary to lung in Jan 2014.
+As a result of his treatment at the Royal Marsden, he overturned a 10% chance of making it 5 years to a full recovery without major life changing bowel surgery with thanks to the expertise of the teams at the Royal Marsden.
 He has established Red Trouser Day to fund research in this very challenging and quite often taboo field.
 His story is often cited as an inspiration for others, in particular how it is possible to take on one of life’s major challenges in the face of tremendous adversity and remain positive throughout.
 He had several runs of chemotherapy, 6 weeks of radiotherapy, a major lung operation and within 12 weeks of the end, despite numb feet, promptly walked up Ben Nevis in the snow with his two sons.
 All possible as a result of the expertise of the Royal Marsden.

 - Laparoscopic and robotic colon and rectal cancer